 All clothing companies could do the work of a real tailor with all the technology we have in our possessions.
 We can make a 3d printed shoe Why can’t we order online all the cloths from H&M, Zara in our perfect size.
 That will exactly match our bodies.
 We (the customers) are still being put in four large containers of sizes (S, M, L, XL) while we all have different bodies and seizes.

 I get that it is a miracle by itself that we can buy clothes for something like 20 euro.
 It is a real efficient value chain.
 But who is the first to make a difference?
-And besides being first, it is probably lowering the returns for online shopping dramatically too because no more wondering which seize to choose.
+And besides being first, it is probably lowering the returns for online shopping dramatically too because no more wondering which size to choose.

 Win-Win-Win situation.
 I don’t have to go to local stores for clothes.
 Lower return from online shopping.
 Better fitting clothes.